The Evolution of Community Care of North Carolina

 In 2007, CCNC received the prestigious Annie E. Casey Innovations in American Government Award from the Ash Institute at the Kennedy School of Government at Harvard University for its work in improving health care services for Medicaid and other populations.

 These efforts have been estimated to save millions of dollars each year, as calculated by external evaluations.
 An analysis by Milliman, Inc. released in December 2010 estimated total net program savings of $984 million over a four-year period (2007 through 2010).
 A June 2011 analysis of utilization trends from Treo Solutions found that CCNC saved nearly 1.5 billion dollars in 2007, 2008 and 2009 alone.
-A report issued in 2015 by the N.C.
-State Auditor estimated CCNC savings at 9 percent, working out to approximately a 3-1 return on investment for the Medicaid program.
+A December 2011 analysis by Milliman, a national consulting firm based in California, found that CCNC saved the State of North Carolina nearly a billion dollars over a four-year period from 2007 through 2010.
+A report issued in 2015 by the North Carolina State Auditor estimated CCNC savings at 9 percent, working out to approximately a 3-1 net return on investment in CCNC for the Medicaid program.

 In 2016, Hearst Health and the Jefferson College of Population Health of Thomas Jefferson University, named CCNC the winner of the inaugural Hearst Health Prize, a $100,000 award given in recognition of outstanding achievement in managing or improving health.
 CCNC was recognized for its model for managing transitional care for North Carolina Medicaid beneficiaries discharged home after hospitalization.

 Community Care of North Carolina's Transition to Managed Care (2020 & beyond)